Areas of expertise

 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

-Dr. Carolina Alonso is an associate professor of Borders & Languages and Gender & Sexuality Studies and chair of Sociology & Human Services at Fort Lewis College.
-Dr. Alonso's research interests include US Latinx Literature, Latin American Literature, gender and sexuality studies, and queer theory.
-She is working on a book manuscript about exiles in Chicanx Queer Literature.
-She has published the following articles:
+Dr. Carolina Alonso is an associate professor of Borders & Languages and Gender & Sexuality Studies at Fort Lewis College.
+Dr. Alonso's research interests include US Latina/o/e literature and culture, Latin American literature and culture, gender and sexuality studies, and queer theory.
+She is working on a book about women’s soccer in Mexico titled: "Juego peligroso: historias de feminismos y sororidad," to be published in 2024.

-Upcoming.
-"The Coming-of-Age Experience in Chicanx Queer Novels."
-Nerds, Goths, Geeks, and Freaks: Outsiders in Chican@/Latin@ Young Adult Fiction, edited by Trevor Boffone and Cristina Herrera, University Press of Mississippi, 2019.
+“The Coming of Age of Experience in Chicanx Queer Novels.”
+Nerds, Goths, Geeks, and Freaks: Outsiders in Chican@/Latin@ Young Adult Fiction, edited by Trevor Boffone and Cristina Herrera, University Press of Mississippi, 2020.
+Winner of the Children’s Literature Association’s 2022 Edited Book Award

 "Abriendo caminos con las huellas del pasado: El Proyecto de Recuperación de la Herencia Literaria Hispana de los Estados Unidos."
 Plaza: Dialogues in Language and Literature [Online], 2.2 (2012): 105-112.

-To read more about Dr. Alonso's research, conference presentations, pedagogy, editorial, and translation experience, as well as her service and activism, visit her website: www.carolina-alonso.com.
+To read more about Dr. Alonso's research, conference presentations, pedagogy, editorial, translation experience, and service and activism, visit her website.

 Five faculty members traveled to Tijuana, Mexico, to experience firsthand what life is like among the "migrant caravan" seeking refuge in the United States, a trip that affected them all professionally and personally.
 [3/20/19]